Philippians 4:13 - I can do everything through him who gives me strength.

 The Burj Khalifa’s exterior combines aesthetic beauty with functional performance.
 The facade consists of reflective glazing panels and aluminum and textured stainless steel spandrel panels.
 This curtain wall system covers approximately 120,000 square meters, equivalent to 17 soccer fields of glass.

 Installing the facade at such heights required innovative techniques.
-Special cleaning and maintenance systems were integrated into the building, including automated window-washing equipment that operates on tracks built into the facade.
-Manual cleaning would be impractical and dangerous at these elevations.
+Engineers integrated special cleaning and maintenance systems into the building, including automated window-washing equipment that operates on tracks built into the facade.
+Manual cleaning would prove impractical and dangerous at these elevations.

 The reflective glass helps reduce solar heat gain, crucial for energy efficiency in Dubai’s climate.
-The facade’s performance was carefully engineered to balance natural light, views, and thermal control, creating comfortable interior environments while minimizing energy consumption.
+Engineers carefully balanced the facade’s performance between natural light, views, and thermal control, creating comfortable interior environments while minimizing energy consumption.

 Safety and Fire Protection